-Meanwhile, if your space already has an energetic intensity, tone it down with a neutral square area rug like a rug with a beige or Navajo-white hue.
+Meanwhile, if your space already has an energetic intensity, tone it down with a neutral square area rug, like a rug with a beige or Navajo-white hue.
 Always consider the size of your rug and see if it suits the space.

 You should also factor in the positioning of your rug.
 If the rug has a single elegant design – like a flower or a single geometrical shape – do not place it under a low table where the design will be partially hidden.
-Try to position under a piece of furniture with elevated or exposed legs where it can show off its elegance.
+Try to position it under a piece of furniture with elevated or exposed legs where it can show off its elegance.

 Yes, we do.
-Our “Try Before You Buy” program lets you take our sample pieces at home before finalizing your purchase.
+Our “Try Before You Buy” program lets you take our sample pieces home before finalizing your purchase.
 This program allows you to install the rug in your room to determine whether it’s the right fit.
-If it’s not, return the rug to the showroom, and we’ll give you another sample rug.
+If it’s not, return the carpet to the showroom, and we’ll give you another sample rug.